 St. Louis Cardinals (90-69)

-The Cardinals remain the only team left to hold the top spot in their division and have yet to clinch it.
+The Cardinals remain the only team left to hold the top spot in their MLB division and have yet to clinch it with the end game coming up.
 They have clinched their first playoff berth since 2015, but would really love to avoid a Wild Card game against the Washington Nationals in St. Louis.
 They let the Brewers creep up two games this week to sit just a single game back of the NL Central.
 With Milwaukee playing so well right now, there is a strong possibility that the Cardinals stumble enough to put them into the Wild Card game and lost out on another Division Title.

 Washington Nationals (90-69)